-The Coach is located in proximity to a combination of locations where the student activities take place, is circulating, and is accessible for providing management and direction of the physical activity and student safety.
+- The Teacher is located in proximity to a combination of locations where the student activities take place, is circulating, and is accessible for providing management and direction of the physical activity and student safety. - Provisos: - The Teacher is circulating between the activities occurring at separate locations, and is readily accessible, or the location of the Teacher is communicated to the student.

-■ Provisos:

-The Coach is circulating between the activities, occurring at separate locations, and is readily accessible, or the location of the coach is communicated to the student.

-- Where a Community Coach is providing the safety and initial skill instruction and is monitoring, a Community Coach Liaison is accessible for management and direction as determined by the Principal/Designate. - Students may be out of sight for periods of time. - An activity or a component of the activity is under In-the-Area Supervision: - Where the same activity is located in separate locations. (e.g., Track and Field, Cross Country Running, Skiing (Alpine)); - Where two or more activities under In-the-Area Supervision occur in separate locations (e.g., Badminton, Table Tennis, Handball (Wall)); - Where the skill application of the activity takes place at a different location from the Coach (e.g., Cross Country Running, Skiing (Alpine), Cycling); - Where activities occur in double or triple gymnasiums; and - Where more than one Qualified Instructor is providing activities at a combination of locations.
+- Where a Qualified Instructor(s) is providing the safety and skill and instruction and is monitoring at a combination of locations, the Teacher is located in proximity to where the student activities take place, is circulating between the activity locations, and is accessible for management and direction. - Students may be out of sight for periods of time. - An activity or a component of the activity is under In-the-Area Supervision: - Where the same activity is located in separate locations (e.g., Fitness activities); - Where two or more activities under In-the-Area Supervision occur in separate locations (e.g., Badminton, Table Tennis, Handball (Wall)); - Where the skill application of the activity takes place at a separate location from the teacher (e.g., Cross Country Running, Skiing (Alpine), Cycling, hiking on trails); - When the activities occur in double or triple gymnasiums; and - Where more than one Qualified Instructor is providing activities at a combination of locations.